 - 1. Dress that is neat, modest, and casual is the minimum requirement at all times in all public areas. - 2.
-Hats, caps, do-rags, and other headgear must be removed when in classrooms, offices, and the dining hall. - 3.
-"Baggy" pants or sloppy dress will not be permitted at anytime. - 4.
+Hats, caps, do-rags, and other headgear must be removed when in classrooms, and offices - 3.
+"Baggy" pants or sloppy dress will not be permitted at any time. - 4.
 Undergarments (undershirts, briefs, bras, panties, etc.) should be worn underneath appropriate outer garments. - 5.
 Clothing that is provocative or contains obscene messages or messages that are contrary to the mission of the college will not be permitted.